 Besides the dazzling ice spectacle, you'll once again be under the spell of Antarctic wildlife.
-Near South Georgia, Blue Petrels skim across ocean, while further Southern south Fulmars and Whitechinned Petrels arc through the ship's wake.
-We'll watch for the ghostly white Snow Petrel, a bird closely tied to the pack ice and whose presence is difficult to predict.
+Near South Georgia, Blue Petrels skim across the ocean, while further south Southern Fulmars and White-chinned Petrels arc through ship's wake.
+We'll watch for the ghostly white Snow Petrel, a bird closely tied to the pack ice and whose presence difficult predict.
 We will be sifting through flocks of prions on the lookout for the difficult to find distinctive tail pattern of the much rarer Fairy Prion among the hordes of Antarctica and Slender-billed.